-The MWPA is thrilled to announce that in collaboration with Slice Literary, we will offer two full scholarships to MWPA members to attend the Sixth Annual Slice Literary Writers’ Conference in downtown Brooklyn, New York on September 10 and 11.
+The MWPA is thrilled to announce that in collaboration with Slice Literary, we will offer three full scholarships—in fiction, nonfiction, and poetry—to MWPA members to attend the 2017 Slice Literary Writers’ Conference in downtown Brooklyn, New York on September 9 and 10, 2017.

 The conference’s panels and workshops will cover topics from the craft of writing (plotting, dialogue, characterization, poetry, and more) to the business of writing (pitch letters, landing a book deal, and beyond).
 Top editors, agents, and authors will discuss crucial steps to help launch a writer’s career.

-• Fees for both days of the Sixth Annual Slice Literary Writers’ Conference
+• Fees for both days of the 2017 Slice Literary Writers’ Conference

 • The option for two one-on-one editor/agent meetings: “Ask (Almost) Anything” and “Quick Pitch.”